Summer Research Intern

 Data Science Lab, School of Computer and Communication Sciences, École polytechnique fédérale de Lausanne (EPFL), Switzerland

-I worked on a project titled - "Supervised Q-walk for Learning Vector Representation of Nodes in Networks" in the realm of machine learning which involved developing a method for learning vector representation of nodes in a network.
+I worked on a project titled - "Supervised Q-walk for Learning Vector Representation of Nodes in Networks" in the realm of network analysis which involved developing a method for learning vector representation of nodes in a network.
 The method was inspired by a recently proposed node2vec framework.
 The latter framework is unsupervised, whereas my approach was a supervised adaptation leveraging label information for improving upon the quality of the learned representation of nodes.
 The project was developed using Python 3.5, NetworkX, Numpy, Matplotlib, Scikit-learn, Gensim on Intel Xeon powered Ubuntu 16.04.

 "...Throughout his internship, Naimish put an extraordinary amount of passion and hard work

 into his project.
 He ran extensive experiments and regularly provided detailed updates to

 me.
 Finally, he compiled his findings in a thorough report.
 In the process, Naimish has

 broadened his machine learning expertise significantly through self-directed study.

 I am confident Naimish will fare very well in the remainder of his Master’s degree and wish